paulhiggs/dvb-sl-check/README.md

 * service identifiers are
   * unique
   * formatted according to the TAG URI scheme
-* country codes are valid against ISO3166 aplha 3
+* country codes are valid against ISO3166 aplha 3 for region tables and delivery parameters for DVB-T and DVB-C
 * regions are not excessively nested
 * @countryCodes attribute is not specified for sub-regions
 * ServiceGenre is selected from